 the willow bent when it must and survived.”

 When we fight what is, we are fighting the wind.
 When we struggle, we're refusing to accept what is.
 Freedom lies in acceptance.

 In a barren Honduran orphanage, one woman had provided these children with love—and that had made all the difference.
 She didn't try to get them things to fill the vacuum.
 She taught them acceptance and showed them the power of connection and love—a mindset that made resilience possible.

-If you'd like support to gain new perspectives and greater skill, Heartmanity is here to help.
+If you'd like support to gain new perspectives and greater skills, Heartmanity is here to help.
 Transforming lives is our business!
 Reach out today.